-Select the Characters -> \uFFFF command in the Convert menu to replace all non-ASCII characters in the file with an escape sequence in the form of \uFFFF.
+Select the Characters ⇒ \uFFFF command in the Characters submenu of the Convert menu to replace all non-ASCII characters in the file with an escape sequence in the form of \uFFFF.
 If you select some text before using this command, only non-ASCII characters in the selection are replaced.
 Otherwise, all non-ASCII characters in the file are replaced.

 Using this command does not change the encoding EditPad Pro uses for this file.
 Saving the file after replacing all non-ASCII characters this way only results in an ASCII file if the encoding you’re using for the file is compatible with ASCII.
 For example, the Windows code pages will result in an ASCII file, but UTF-16 will not.